 Perfume is usually categorized into types based on smell, and there are several ways to categorize those smells.
 Michael Edwards, for example, has defined 4 groups – florals, woody, fresh, and oriental – and he has subdivided into 14 categories.
 There is another way to categorize fragrances, though, and that is by the fragrance house type, which is said to dictate the quality, cost, and pricing of a perfume.
 But not always.
-And the lines between these distinctions are unclear.
+And the lines between these distinctions are increasingly unclear.

 Designer fragrances are created by reputable perfumers or perfume institutions who have been commissioned to create the scent.
 They are the mainstream brands and are often part of larger fashion houses, crystal makers, or even furniture or luxury hotel companies.
 They are the fragrances you will most commonly find in department stores, stores owned by the brand itself, and duty free shops in airports.
 Designer fragrances permit the average person access to a world of luxury that is otherwise not affordable.
 I’d splash out on a bottle of Chanel perfume, for example, but I’d need to save up 500 times that for a Chanel bag.
 Note that alongside designer fragrances, it is easy to find cheaper drugstore fragrances and increasingly higher-end brands (which often translates into “niche”) as well.
 I think designer fragrances do have good recipes, but they will use cheaper ingredients and will definitely follow whatever is trending in the mass market